 Instructions

-- First, place a large (8 quart or so) pot on the stove and crank the heat to medium high.
+- First, place a large pot (8 quart or so) on the stove and crank the heat to medium-high.
 Immediately add the 2 tablespoons of oil.
 You want the oil nice and piping hot before you add the popcorn.
 How do you know when it's ready?
-Simply add one popcorn kernel to the pot.
-When it pops, the oil is ready for the rest of the kernels!Note: Do not hover over the pot while waiting for that one kernel to pop.
-Otherwise you'll likely get spattered with oil at some point.
+Simply add one or two popcorn kernel to the pot.
+When it/they pop, the oil is ready for the rest of the kernels!
+I should warn you, though - do not hover over the pot while waiting.
+Otherwise you'll likely get spattered with oil when the kernel(s) pop.
 Just keep a nice distance of a foot or two and listen for it.

 - Next, add the 1/2 cup of popcorn kernels to the oil and cover the pot with a lid.
 Once that popcorn really gets going, shake the pot by the handle(s) every couple seconds to keep things lose and to prevent burning.

-- In the meantime, add the maple sugar and salt to a small bowl and stir to combine.
+- In the meantime, add the sugar and salt to a small bowl and stir to combine.
 Set this aside for now.

 - Once it gets to the point where there are a few seconds between each "pop" of popcorn, quickly turn off the heat, transfer the pot to another burner and remove the lid.

-- Then, sprinkle the maple sugar/salt mixture over the top and stir the popcorn with a long handled spoon for a good 30 seconds or so.
-The heat from the pot with allow the maple sugar to melt and stick to the popcorn, which is what makes this recipe so magical!Once that's done, immediately transfer the popcorn to your serving vessel of choice.
+- Then, sprinkle the sugar/salt mixture over the top and stir the popcorn with a long handled spoon for a good 30 seconds or so.
+The heat from the pot with allow the sugar to melt and stick to the popcorn, which is what makes this recipe so magical!Once that's done, immediately transfer the popcorn to your serving vessel of choice.
 (HINT: Try not to dilly-dally - keeping the popcorn in the pot longer than a couple minutes may cause the sugar to burn!)

 - No maple sugar?
 No prob - you can also use regular sugar, you just won't get the hint of maple.